fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## How does Fleet work with osquery extensions?

 Any extension table available in a host enrolled to Fleet can be queried by Fleet.
-Note that the "compatible with" message may show an error because it won't know your extension table, but the query will still work and Fleet will gracefully ignore errors from any incompatible hosts.
+Note that the "compatible with" message may show an error because it won't know your extension table, but the query will still work, and Fleet will gracefully ignore errors from any incompatible hosts.

-## Why am I seeing "Unknown Certificate Error" when adding hosts to my dev server?
+## Why do I see "Unknown Certificate Error" when adding hosts to my dev server?

 If you are using a self-signed certificate on `localhost`, add the  `--insecure` flag when building your installation packages: